jlmcgraw/networkUtilities/readme.md

 #Some small network related scripts
     Look at setup.sh for how to install dependencies etc.

-##ping_hosts_in_acl.pl
+##annotate_hosts_and_networks_in_file.pl
-	Parse a file containing an IOS ACL containing host and/or wildcard mask entries and test reachability for each host and network mentioned in it.
-	Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known
+	Parse a text file (router config, ACL etc etc) containing host and/or wildcard mask entries and test reachability for each host and network mentioned in it.
+Create simple HTML output with in-line color coded anotations for everything found (status, host count etc) Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known
 	Still a work in progress

 ##iosToHtml.pl
-	Convert an IOS config file into very basic HTML, creating links between commands referenced lists and that list (eg access lists, route maps, prefix lists etc etc).
+	Convert an IOS config file into very basic HTML, creating links between commands referencing lists and that list (eg access lists, route maps, prefix lists etc etc).

 	Very useful for trying to follow complex configurations